RuntimeConverter/runtimeconverter-lib-docs/README.md

 }
 ~~~~

 "converterRuntimeCall" is a convenience method that maps to "converterRuntimeCall".
-Most of these functions provide a switch mechanism to map calls and property accessors without using relection.
+Most of these functions provide a switch mechanism to map calls and property accessors without using reflection.
 "Class caller" is the class of the calling object.
 For public methods/properties, any class, such as Object.class can be used, otherwise, access levels are checked.

 ## Global Variables